-1987 Alfred Uhry's Driving Miss Daisy opens at the John Houseman Theatre with Dana Ivey, Ray Gill and Morgan Freeman.
-The Playwrights Horizons production that explores racism through the relationship between a Southern white woman and her black chauffeur is directed by Ron Lagomarsino.
-Driving Miss Daisy will finally debut on Broadway in 2010, in a production starring James Earl Jones, Vanessa Redgrave and Boyd Gaines.
+1987 Alfred Uhry's Driving Miss Daisy opens Off-Broadway at the John Houseman Theatre with Dana Ivey, Ray Gill, and Morgan Freeman.
+The Playwrights Horizons production, which explored racism through the relationship between a Southern white woman and her Black chauffeur is directed by Ron Lagomarsino.

-1999 If you want to understand her you've got to see things from Amy's View.
-Judi Dench won the Tony Award for her role in David Hare's drama about an actress and her relationship with her daughter and her career.
-Richard Eyre directs this National Theatre production at Broadway's Barrymore Theatre, which ran for a limited engagement of 115 performances, closing on July 18, 1999.
+1999 If you want to understand her, you've got to see things from Amy's View.
+Judi Dench wins the Tony Award for her role in David Hare's drama about an actor and her relationship with her daughter and career.
+Richard Eyre directs the National Theatre production at Broadway's Barrymore Theatre, which runs for a limited engagement of 115 performances.

 2008 Two stars make their Broadway debuts today.
 Television star Mario Lopez takes over the role of Zach in the revival of A Chorus Line at the Schoenfeld Theatre.
 Actor and model Boris Kodjoe steps into the role of Brick in the revival of Cat on a Hot Tin Roof at the Broadhurst Theatre, while Terrence Howard takes a three week hiatus from the role.

-2009 Alice Ripley plays a suburban woman battling mental illness in Tom Kitt and Brian Yorkey’s musical, Next to Normal, which opens on Broadway at the Booth Theatre.
-Directed by Michael Greif, the cast also includes J. Robert Spencer, Aaron Tveit and Jennifer Damiano.
-Ripley will win a Tony Award for her performance, and the musical will win the Pulitzer Prize for Drama.
+2009 Alice Ripley plays a suburban woman battling mental illness in Tom Kitt and Brian Yorkey’s musical Next to Normal, which opens on Broadway at the Booth Theatre.
+Directed by Michael Greif, the production also includes J. Robert Spencer, Aaron Tveit, and Jennifer Damiano.
+Ripley wins a Tony Award for her performance, and the musical wins the Pulitzer Prize for Drama.

-2012 The origins of Peter Pan, his nemesis Captain Hook and the enchanted island of Neverland come to life in Peter and the Starcatcher, the wildly imaginative stage production helmed by Roger Rees and Alex Timbers.
-Christian Borle, Celia Keenan-Bolger and Adam Chanler-Berat star in the music-filled play at the Brooks Atkinson Theatre.
-The production will go on to win five Tony Awards, including one for Borle's performance as devious pirate Black Stache.
+2012 The origins of Peter Pan, his nemesis Captain Hook, and the enchanted island of Neverland come to life in Peter and the Starcatcher, the imaginative stage production helmed by the late Roger Rees and Alex Timbers.
+Christian Borle, Celia Keenan-Bolger, and Adam Chanler-Berat star in the music-filled play at the Brooks Atkinson Theatre.
+The production wins five Tony Awards, including one for Borle's performance as devious pirate Black Stache.